CSRG-Group/dcs-notes.github.io/CSRGContributing/quiz.md

 layout: notes
 title: QUIZ Contributor Tutorial
 ---

-This tutorial covers changing and adding questions to the JSON file for a tutorial on creating a pull request see see our tutorial [Generic tutorial here]()

-This tutorial assumes basic knowledge of JSON for a JSON tutorial see here [Generic Tutorial here]()
+This tutorial assumes basic knowledge of JSON for a JSON tutorial see [here]

 ## JSON schema